gabrielbissey/curvature/README.md

 node <path to this repo>/curvature <path to your curvature project>
 ```

-After running Curvature, you should find an `output` directory generated in your project.
+After running Curvature, you should find a `curvature-output` directory generated in your project.
 This directory is an exact copy of your project, just with all your components being interpolated.
 This is finished code now!

 ## Curvature Project Structure
 Curvature can be as simple or complex as you'd like.
 At a minimum, your project needs to have these things: